mjoblin/weevibin/README.md

 The application can also be developed in VS Code, although this has not been tested.
 See [Debugging in VS Code] for more details.

+### Building

+The application can be built with `npm run tauri build`.
+For this to complete successfully, first edit `tauri.conf.json` and change the `tauri.bundle.identifier` to something other than `"com.tauri.app"`.

 ### Application structure

 The application is made up of: